 Supporting employee wellbeing means looking at the whole person, not just their output.
 Showing your team you care about their mental health is one of the most powerful ways to build trust and loyalty.
 Go beyond just saying you have an open-door policy and provide tangible support.
 This could include offering an Employee Assistance Program (EAP) that gives confidential access to counseling or providing subscriptions to wellness apps.
 You can also organize workshops on topics like stress management or financial wellness.
 The key is to make these mental health resources easy to find and use, creating a culture where asking for help is seen as a sign of strength.

-Prevent Employee Burnout
+How to Spot and Prevent Employee Burnout

 Burnout is more than just feeling tired; it’s a state of emotional and physical exhaustion caused by prolonged stress.
 And it’s a major drain on engagement.
 The best way to fight it is to be proactive.
 Start by training your managers to spot the early signs, such as increased cynicism or a drop in productivity, and to lead with empathy.
 Foster an environment where workloads are manageable and taking breaks is encouraged.
 Reducing daily friction also helps.
 For example, using a simple hot desk booking system removes the stress of finding a place to work, freeing up mental energy for more important tasks.